Primary Health Care Corporation jobs in Des Moines, IA - 39 jobs

 Scans all acquired patient documentation and accurately indexes into electronic health records.

-Monitors patient schedules in the medical and dental scheduling system to ensure optimization.
+Monitors patient schedules in the medical and/or dental scheduling system to ensure optimization.
 Contacts patients due for recalls to fill the schedule, as assigned.
 Identifies if a patient appointment is running behind and keeps the patient informed.
 Offers appropriate resources to assist patients in overcoming barriers in making or keeping their appointment (e.g., telehealth, referral to family support workers).

 Collaborates with Patient Care Team members and supports efficient clinic operations by following established workflows.
 Participates in activities designed to improve patient satisfaction and organizational performance.
 Contributes ideas and suggestions to improve the patient experience.